dino0320/dino0320.github.io/docs/_posts/platform/docker/installing-docker-engine-on-windows/en/2025-07-06-installing-docker-engine-on-windows-en.md

 ---

 This guide explains how to install Docker Engine on Windows.
-Although using [Docker Desktop for Windows](https://www.docker.com/ja-jp/products/docker-desktop/) is the standard method for installing Docker on Windows, here we’ll install Docker Engine using WSL (Windows Subsystem for Linux).
+Although using [Docker Desktop for Windows](https://www.docker.com/ja-jp/products/docker-desktop/) is the standard method for installing Docker on Windows, here we'll install Docker Engine using WSL (Windows Subsystem for Linux).

 ![Thumbnail](/assets/images/{{ page.categories[0] }}/{{ page.categories[1] }}/{{ page.page_name }}/image1.png "Thumbnail")